Milad0310/age-and-gender-prediction/README.md

    - New fully connected layers are added on top of the remaining VGG19 layers.
    - These new layers are trained to map the extracted features from VGG19 to the final predictions (age and gender).

-**Haar Cascade Classifiers**

-Haar cascade classifiers are a type of machine learning algorithm used for real-time object detection in images and videos.
-They excel at efficiently identifying specific objects within an image, particularly for well-defined shapes like faces.

-In this project, we leverage Haar cascades to perform face detection as the first step in our age and gender prediction pipeline.
-Here's how it works:

-By employing Haar cascades for face detection, we ensure that our age and gender prediction model only focuses on relevant image regions, improving efficiency and accuracy.
+**YOLO for Face Detection**

+You Only Look Once (YOLO) is a powerful family of object detection models known for their speed and accuracy.
+In this project, we leverage YOLOv5 to identify faces within an image before passing those faces to our age and gender prediction model.
+This approach streamlines the process by ensuring our model focuses only on relevant image regions containing faces.

 3. **Training:**
    - The model is trained on the preprocessed UTKFace dataset.